Korean immigration to Hawaii

-Korean immigration to Hawaii has been constant since the early 20th century.
-There have been two distinct points at which immigration has peaked: the first wave from 1903 to 1949, the second wave from 1950 to 1964.
-On January 13, 2003, George W. Bush made a special proclamation honoring the Centennial of Korean Immigration to the United States, recognizing the contributions of Korean Americans to the nation.
+Hawaii has been a notable destination for Korean immigration to the United States since the early 20th century.

 Origins

-The very first large group of Korean immigrants arrived in the United States on January 13, 1903.
+The very first large group of Korean immigrants arrived in the United States on January 13th, 1903.
 The Korean Empire had issued its first English-language passports to these immigrants the previous year.
 They travelled on the RMS Gaelic and landed in Hawaii.
 The passengers were a diverse group with various ages and backgrounds.
-Among the group were fifty-six men recruited as labourers for sugarcane plantations located on various islands in the Territory of Hawaii, as well as twenty-one women and twenty-five children.
+Among the group were 56 men recruited as laborers for sugarcane plantations located on various islands in the Territory of Hawaii, as well as 21 women and 25 children.
 Within two years of the first arrival of Korean immigrants, the number of Koreans who had migrated to Hawaii had grown to more than 7,000.

-The Purpose of Korean immigration to America

-The very first large group of Korean Immigrants settled in America between 1901 and 1905.
-Between those years 7,226 immigrants, including 6,048 men, 637 women, and 541 children, came on 65 trips.
+Between 1901 and 1905, 7,226 immigrants, including 6,048 men, 637 women, and 541 children, came to Hawaii over 65 trips.
 Most of the early immigrants of that period had some contracts with American missionaries in Korea.
 For some Western-oriented Korean intellectuals, immigrating to the United States was considered useful, in part, to help them in the modernization of their homeland.
 Consequently, the recruiter for laborers for the Hawaiian Sugar Planters' Association (HSPA), David Deshler, had no trouble finding Koreans from a wide range of social classes willing to sail to Hawaii.

-According to Dr. Wayne Patterson during his speech to the Royal Asiatic Society (posted on YouTube September 21, 2013) the transfer of Koreans to Hawaii was against the US Emigration Laws regarding foreign Contract Laborers.
+According to Dr. Wayne Patterson during his speech to the Royal Asiatic Society, the transfer of Koreans to Hawaii was against the US Emigration Laws regarding foreign Contract Laborers.
 Deshler recruited Koreans as strikebreakers because Japanese laborers working in the Hawaiian plantations were on strike against the owners of the plantations.
 Some of the same American business people who overthrew the Hawaiian Monarchy were in collusion with Dr. Horace Allen and Deshler to conjure up a plan to get away with breaking the US Emigration Laws to deal with Japanese worker's strike problems.
 Most of the Koreans came to Hawaii from 1903 to 1905 through a money-laundering scam that paid for the boat passengers' fares from Korea to Hawaii, violating the law.
 In some cases, the Koreans were forced to pay back their fare money to the HSPA.